 My, how I’ve inadvertently become the poster child for this company that makes designer travel wear for women.
 I was ambivalent when they sent me a few pieces of this (not cheap) clothing in 2012, until I put them through their paces and they became my favourite travel clothing.

-I got this sexy (and sturdy) little Cassandra Mesh Blouse, which I can wear the super-comfy Tatiana Travel Tank underneath.
-I’m also really enjoying the Bianca pants with roll-down waistband (which can be both casual and dressy).
+I got this sexy (and sturdy) little Cassandra Mesh Blouse (no longer available, but you can find many similar tops here) which I can wear the super-comfy Tatiana Travel Tank underneath.
+I’m also really enjoying the Bianca pants with roll-down waistband which can be both casual and dressy (also no longer available, but my new favourite pants are the Kate skinny pants).

-And let’s not forget an all-time favourite of mine – the classic, comfortable, stylish travel dress: the Monika Ballerina Dress, which has probably been my favourite piece of clothing since I got it a year and a half ago.
-(If I liked cooler climates, I’d be all over these jackets too).
+And let’s not forget an all-time favourite of mine – the classic, comfortable, stylish travel dress: the Monika Ballerina Dress, which has probably been my favourite piece of clothing since I got it a year and a half ago (sadly, no longer available).

 This is the newest addition to my wardrobe, and although initially we didn’t know what to make of each other, we are becoming fast friends.
 Following the essential ingredient of being multi-functional, this basic tube of high-quality fabric with well-placed snaps can be worn eight different ways – possibly more, if you’re the creative type.
 It’s very comfortable, can be dressed up or down, and is wrinkle free.